altomator/Ads-data_mining/README.md

-# Data mining illustrated ads with object detection
+# Data mining newspapers illustrated ads with object detection

 This work is a compagnon project of the [GallicaPix PoC](https://gallicapix.bnf.fr/).
 It has been conducted during the 2019 Helsinki Digital Humanities Hackathon, within the Newspapers and Capitalism [group](https://blogs.helsinki.fi/digital-humanities-hackathon/category/newspapers-and-capitalism/), and thanks to the [NewsEye](https://www.newseye.eu/) European project.